Zachdehooge/CoreUtils/README.md

 # CoreUtils
-A repo to house coreutils that I am remaking to learn Rust
+A repo to house coreutils that I am remaking to learn Zig